open-wc/open-wc/docs/building/README.md

 Our recommended setups address the first four points but refrain from introducing non-standard features.
 We think it's best to avoid those, as they might lock your source code to a specific build setup which can be hard to get away from at a later time.
 Javascript is evolving fast, your code can quickly become out of sync with new developments.

+## Using `index.html` as an entry point
+Our configs for `rollup` & `webpack` are unique in that sense that they take a single html file as an entry point.
+Doing so allows you to work with the same entry point no matter if you use
+- webpack
+- rollup
+- owc-dev-server
+- polymer serve
+- etc

+This means you can easily compare how different setups affect your app size and loading time.
+This allows you to easily switch between build configurations; if you want to switch to webpack for a while, your entrypoint will be exactly the same.
+It also means you can use `owc-dev-server` for your regular development, and then use either `rollup` or `webpack` to prepare your application for your production environment.

 ## Rollup
 We recommend [Rollup](https://rollupjs.org/) for building front-end projects.
 Rollup is convenient to use and gets out of your way.
 It is easy to understand what's going on.
 Quite a relief in a world of complex javascript tooling.